Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_supermarket/freezer_monitor/_index.md

   ![Screenshot showing the default freezer dashboard](./img/adx_freezer_dashboard_default.png)

-  > __NOTE: Depending on the type of user account being used to access ADX dashboards, you might have issues accessing data in the _Orders_ database in the ADX cluster with an error _User principal 'msauser=xyz@abc.com' is not authorized to read database 'Orders'_.
+  > **Note:** Depending on the type of user account being used to access ADX dashboards, you might have issues accessing data in the _Orders_ database in the ADX cluster with an error _User principal 'msauser=xyz@abc.com' is not authorized to read database 'Orders'_.
 If you experience this access issue, refer [Jumpstart Agora - Contoso Supermarket scenario troubleshooting](/azure_jumpstart_ag/contoso_supermarket/troubleshooting#user-principal-is-not-authorized-to-read-database-orders) guide to troubleshoot and address this access issue__.

 ## Scenarios